» Contents

 instead call the target object directly by its name!

-This can either be an item name, as it appears in your inventory, or a spell
+The text specified can either be an item name, as it appears in your inventory,

-name if you want your macro to cast a spell.
+or a spell name if you want your macro to cast a spell.
+It can be a partial

 Note: In the special case of books, you will then be able to type in